awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

-#### Blue/Green deployment on an AWS Lambda compute platform<a name="blue-green-lambda-compute-type"></a>
+#### Blue/Green deployment on an AWS Lambda or Amazon ECS compute platform<a name="blue-green-lambda-compute-type"></a>

-If you're using the AWS Lambda compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version:
+If you're using the AWS Lambda or Amazon ECS compute platform, you must indicate how traffic is shifted from the original AWS Lambda function or Amazon ECS task set to the new function or task set\.
+To indicate how traffic is shifted, you must specify one of the following deployment configurations:
-+ **Canary**: Traffic is shifted in two increments\.
-You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Lambda function version in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
-+ **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
-You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
-+ **All\-at\-once**: All traffic is shifted from the original Lambda function to the updated Lambda function version all at once\.
++ **canary**
++ **linear**
++ **all\-at\-once**

+For information on how traffic is shifted in a canary, linear, or all\-at\-once deployment configurations, see [Deployment configuration](primary-components.md#primary-components-deployment-configuration)\.

-For more information about AWS Lambda deployment configurations, see [Predefined deployment configurations for an AWS Lambda compute platform ](deployment-configurations.md#deployment-configurations-predefined-lambda)\.
+For details on the Lambda deployment configuration, see [ Deployment configurations on an AWS Lambda compute platform](deployment-configurations.md#deployment-configuration-lambda)\.

-#### Blue/Green deployment on an Amazon ECS compute platform<a name="blue-green-ecs-compute-type"></a>

-If you're using the Amazon ECS compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original Amazon ECS task set to the new Amazon ECS task set:
-+ **Canary**: Traffic is shifted in two increments\.
-You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Amazon ECS task set in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
-+ **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
-You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
-+ **All\-at\-once**: All traffic is shifted from the original Amazon ECS task set to the updated Amazon ECS task set all at once\.

-For more information about the Amazon ECS deployment configuration, see [ Deployment configurations on an Amazon ECS compute platform ](deployment-configurations.md#deployment-configuration-ecs)\.
+For details on the Amazon ECS deployment configuration, see [Deployment configurations on an Amazon ECS compute platform](deployment-configurations.md#deployment-configuration-ecs)\.

 #### Blue/Green deployment on an EC2/on\-premises compute platform<a name="blue-green-server-compute-type"></a>